1987–88 Hartford Whalers season

-The 1987–88 Hartford Whalers season was the Whalers' ninth season in the National Hockey League.
+The 1987–88 Hartford Whalers season was the Whalers' ninth season in the National Hockey League (NHL).

 Offseason

-On June 13, 1987, the 1987 NHL Entry Draft was held at Joe Louis Arena in Detroit, Michigan.
+On June 13, 1987, the 1987 NHL entry draft was held at Joe Louis Arena in Detroit, Michigan.
 With their first round draft pick, the Whalers selected Jody Hull from the Peterborough Petes of the Ontario Hockey League.
-During the 1986-87 season with the Petes, Hull scored 18 goals and 52 points in 49 games.
+During the 1986–87 season with the Petes, Hull scored 18 goals and 52 points in 49 games.
 With their second round selection, the Whalers selected defenceman Adam Burt from the North Bay Centennials of the OHL, while in the fourth round, the club selected center Terry Yake from the Brandon Wheat Kings from the Western Hockey League.

 On July 29, the Whalers signed free agent Tom Martin.
-In 11 games with the Winnipeg Jets during the 1986-87 season, Martin scored one goal.
+In 11 games with the Winnipeg Jets during the 1986–87 season, Martin scored one goal.
 He also played in 18 games with the Adirondack Red Wings of the American Hockey League, scoring five goals and 11 points.

 The Whalers and Toronto Maple Leafs made a trade on September 8, with Hartford acquiring Bill Root from Toronto for Dave Semenko.
-Root scored three goals and six points in 34 games with the Maple Leafs during the 1986-87 season.
+Root scored three goals and six points in 34 games with the Maple Leafs during the 1986–87 season.

 On September 15, Hartford signed free agent Roger Kortko to a contract.
-Kortko was a member of the New York Islanders organization, and scored 16 goals and 46 points with their AHL affiliate, the Springfield Indians, during the 1986-87 season.
+Kortko was a member of the New York Islanders organization, and scored 16 goals and 46 points with their AHL affiliate, the Springfield Indians, during the 1986–87 season.

 Wayne Babych announced his retirement from hockey on September 29.
-Babych appeared in four games with Hartford during the 1986-87 season, earning no points.
+Babych appeared in four games with Hartford during the 1986–87 season, earning no points.
 He played a majority of the season with the Binghamton Whalers of the American Hockey League, scoring nine goals and 42 points in 78 games.
-During his NHL career, which began with the St. Louis Blues in 1978-79, Babych scored 192 goals and 438 points in 519 games while playing for the Blues, Pittsburgh Penguins, Quebec Nordiques, and the Whalers.
+During his NHL career, which began with the St. Louis Blues in 1978–79, Babych scored 192 goals and 438 points in 519 games while playing for the Blues, Pittsburgh Penguins, Quebec Nordiques, and the Whalers.

-On October 5, the Whalers acquired Mark Reeds from the St. Louis Blues in a trade in which Hartford sent St. Louis their third round draft selection in the 1989 NHL Entry Draft.
-Reeds scored nine goals and 25 points in 68 games with the Blues in the 1986-87 season.
+On October 5, the Whalers acquired Mark Reeds from the St. Louis Blues in a trade in which Hartford sent St. Louis their third round draft selection in the 1989 NHL entry draft.
+Reeds scored nine goals and 25 points in 68 games with the Blues in the 1986–87 season.

 During the waiver draft, which was held on October 5, the Whalers claimed Brent Peterson from the Vancouver Canucks and Doug Wickenheiser from the St. Louis Blues.
 Hartford lost newly signed free agent Bill Root in the waiver draft to the St. Louis Blues, while Wickenheiser was then claimed by the Vancouver Canucks.
-Peterson, who remained with the Whalers, scored seven goals and 22 points in 69 games with the Canucks during the 1986-87 season.
+Peterson, who remained with the Whalers, scored seven goals and 22 points in 69 games with the Canucks during the 1986–87 season.

 Draft picks

-Hartford's draft picks at the 1987 NHL Entry Draft held at the Joe Louis Arena in Detroit, Michigan.
+Hartford's draft picks at the 1987 NHL entry draft held at the Joe Louis Arena in Detroit, Michigan.